Service Innovation Lead

 Darlene also sits on the Retiree Volunteer Council, where she actively raises awareness on the benefits of volunteerism to pre- and post-retirees.
 Additionally, she is part of the St. Clair College advisory committee for Community Integration through Cooperative Education program.

-Darlene is also a member and Recording Secretary for Windsor Essex Association for Volunteer Administration (WEAVA).
+Darlene is a member of the Windsor Essex Association for Volunteer Administration (WEAVA).
 Her position entails networking and connecting with our community members to share volunteer opportunities, learning more about volunteer administration and building stronger partnerships in Windsor-Essex.
+Previously, Darlene was also the Recording Secretary for WEAVA.